 "I’ve taken to adding a quarter teaspoon of kosher salt to every 6 tablespoons of grounds.
 That isn’t really enough to taste, but it’ll do the trick ... research has proven that salt is actually better at neutralizing bitterness than sugar."

 - Alton Brown - Cookbook author

 10. Brew it cold

-Did you know that steeping ground coffee in cold water can produce coffee with up to 60% less acidity than hot brewed?
-It's true - the cold brewing method is simple - we cover everything you need to know about cold brew coffee here.
+Did you know that steeping ground coffee in cold water can produce coffee with up to 60% less acidity (10) than hot brewed?
+It's true - the cold brewing method is simple and a great way to reduce acidic beans.

 The Beans and the Brew Are Key

 While you can’t avoid acids in coffee, you can choose coffees that aren’t overwhelmingly acidic.
 This top ten list contains a range of things you can try, but getting low-acid beans and brewing them properly are the biggest contributors.